abhilashaojha/exploratory_dashboard/README.md

 The original dataset consisted of 26 states and 7 union territories.
 The total number of districts were over 358.
 We worked on only 15 states and 3 union territories.
 The other states and union territories were removed from the dataset.

-> This is was done so that it will easier to manage the huge amount of data.
+> This was done so that it will be easier to manage the huge amount of data.
 This reduces the number of rows from about 9800 to about 4965.